GIP hormone: How it works for weight loss

 While Mounjaro contains a combination of GIP and GLP-1, another weight loss medication, Wegovy, mimics just GLP-1.
 Although similarly to Mounjaro, Wegovy also helps to reduce appetite, dull cravings and delay stomach emptying, to keep you feeling fuller for longer and, in turn, lead to weight reduction.

 In clinical trials, patients on the highest possible dose of Wegovy lost up to 20.7% of their body weight [6], compared to 20.9% with Mounjaro at its highest dose [7] — showing that both can be highly effective when used consistently and with the right support.
+This higher dose of Wegovy isn’t available just yet, but it’s expected to launch in the UK soon.

 However, Wegovy is often a more cost-effective option compared to Mounjaro, making it more favourable for ongoing weight management.